 The air filter is a part that gets replaced as part of regular maintenance.
 However, many people forget to replace it until the filter becomes clogged and filled with debris.

-When the air filter is in good condition, it keeps the debris, dust and contaminants from getting into the motor.
-However, these particles build up in the filter and will lead to an obstruction.
-When the right amount of air can’t get into the combustion chamber, you will notice reduced engine performance resulting in decreased acceleration, misfiring and poor fuel economy.
+When the air filter is in good condition, it keeps debris, dust, and contaminants from getting into the motor.
+However, these particles build up in the filter and will eventually lead to an obstruction.
+When the right amount of air can’t get into the combustion chamber, you will notice reduced engine performance, resulting in decreased acceleration, misfiring and poor fuel economy.